gerddie/apitrace/frametrim/frametrim.markdown

 ## Next steps:

+* code cleanups, move more code out of ft_state.cpp to the respective objects
 * Handle all fbo render targtes
 * handle fbo blits
 * compute shaders and their changeing of buffers and textures (images)